yano999/esphome-pv-inverter/README.md

   level: VERBOSE
 ```

+Then check logs in ESPHome dashboard or Home Assistant ESPHome integration.

+## 🔄 Updates

+The configuration automatically updates packages from this repository every 12 hours.
+To force an update:
+1. In ESPHome dashboard, click "CLEAN BUILD FILES" on your device
+2. Click "INSTALL" to rebuild with latest packages

 ## 📝 Contributing

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
+Areas where help is needed:

+- **New Inverter Support**: Modbus register mappings for other brands
+- **Feature Enhancements**: Additional monitoring capabilities
+- **Documentation**: Translations, setup guides
+- **Testing**: Validation with different hardware configurations

+### Development Process
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/new-inverter-support`)
-3. Make your changes
+3. Make your changes with proper testing
-4. Test thoroughly
+4. Update documentation as needed
-5. Submit a pull request
+5. Submit a pull request with detailed description

 ## 📄 License